CUNY-CL/yoyodyne-pretrained/README.md

     yoyodyne_pretrained predict --config path/to/config.yaml --ckpt_path path/to/checkpoint.ckpt

-**NB**: many tokenizers, including the BERT tokenizer, are lossy in the sense that they may introduce spaces not present in the input, particularly adjacent to word-internal punctuation like dashes (e.g., *state-of-the-art*).
+Many tokenizers, including the BERT tokenizer, are lossy in the sense that they may introduce spaces not present in the input, particularly adjacent to word-internal punctuation like dashes (e.g., *state-of-the-art*).
 Unfortunately, there is little that can be done about this within this library,